Scholarship name | Discipline area | Value | Who can apply |

 Applicants must be able to demonstrate financial need and will be required to participate in an interview as part of the selection process.
 No age restrictions apply.

-Continuance of the scholarship is subject to satisfactory academic performance and recipients should maintain a Grade Point Average (GPA) of 4.0 or above.
+Continuance of the scholarship is subject to satisfactory academic performance.

 *From here on in the term Aboriginal is inclusive of Aboriginal and Torres Strait Islander people.